Understanding Used to

-- Notice that only with one of the used to forms is followed by the infinitive – used to.
+- Notice that only one of the forms is followed by the infinitive – used to.
 The other two, to be used to and to get used to, are followed by gerunds.

 In the comments below, answer the question.
 Then follow us on Twitter and I’ll tweet the answers!

 Which of these would you use with the each of the terms – usually, to be used to, used to, and to get used to?
 Please use complete sentences.

 - Using my new mobile phone (Context – I bought a new phone 3 weeks ago.
 It’s very different from my old one.
 At the beginning it was a nightmare!
 Now it’s better but not perfect.)

 - Eat breakfast at 8:00 AM

 - Eating dinner at Spanish time (I’m an American.
 We have dinner at 18:00.
 In Spain, it’s much latter, but I’ve been living here 20 years now.)